Tampa Brain Injury Attorney

 Treatment for Brain Injuries

-Medical professionals and traumatic brain injury specialists recommend treating a head injury patient within one hour of the accident.
-Prompt treatment typically produces the best results and the greatest chance for recovery.
-One form of treatment is draining fluid that can surround the brain after blunt force trauma.
-Doctors also commonly hook TBI patients up to IVs to control blood pressure.
+- Immediate medical response: Medical professionals and traumatic brain injury specialists recommend treating a head injury within one hour of the accident.
+Early treatment often leads to better outcomes and may include draining fluid around the brain after blunt force trauma or using IVs to manage blood pressure.

 Who Can File a Traumatic Brain Injury Claim in Florida?

-In cases involving serious brain injuries, the victim may be incapacitated.
-Under Florida law, an incapacitated victim’s spouse, parents, or adult children can pursue a brain injury claim for compensation on their behalf.
+- Claims on behalf of incapacitated victims: In cases involving serious brain injuries, the victim may be incapacitated.
+Under Florida law, a spouse, parent, or adult child may pursue a brain injury claim on the victim’s behalf.

-What Is the Statute of Limitations for a Traumatic Brain Injury Claim in Florida?
+Statute of Limitations for a Traumatic Brain Injury Claim in Florida

 Florida's statute of limitations for personal injury claims, including those involving brain injuries, is two years from the date you were injured.
 The existence and extent of brain injuries are not always immediately apparent, however.
 Under Florida's discovery rule, you have two years from the date you discovered or reasonably should have discovered that negligence caused a brain injury.